Moroccan Red Lentil Soup

 - Blend 1/2 to 3/4 of the soup with an immersion blender (or carefully transfer to blender and blend in batches).

-This Moroccan lentil soup is great for meal prep.
-This recipe can easily be doubled and stored in the fridge or freezer until ready to eat.
+Yes, this recipe can easily be doubled and stored in the fridge or freezer until ready to eat.